-All Directors have the right to access all relevant Company books and speak to senior executives.
-In accordance with confidentiality agreements and Company policies, Directors must keep confidential all information received in the course of their role, and must not disclose non-public information except where authorised by the Company or if legally required.
+All Directors have the right to access all relevant Company books and speak to Senior Executives.
+In accordance with legal requirements and agreed ethical standards, Directors and employees have agreed to keep confidential all information received in the course of the exercise of their duties and must not disclose non-public information, except where it is authorised by the Company or legally required.